mostafa-abokhadra/backEndRef/nodeJs/1-helloWorld.md

 require("./pathToadd.js")
 ```
 > [!NOTE]
-> - when you import a module it's code also get executed
+> - when you import a module all of it's code get executed
 > - when you use require function you are simply just saying to the interpreter execute this module code (that you will require()) in your file that will be executed using node
-> - right way is to use modules.export
+> - right way is to use <mark>modules.export</mark>

 ```js
 // add.js